 Another cause of information stickiness is related to absorptive capacity.
-A firm's 257 or an individual's capacity to absorb new, outside technical information is largely a function of prior related knowledge (Cohen and Levinthal 1990).
+A firm's or an individual's capacity to absorb new, outside technical information is largely a function of prior related knowledge (Cohen and Levinthal 1990).
 Thus, a firm knowing nothing about circuit design but seeking to apply an advanced technique for circuit engineering may be unable to apply it without first learning more basic information.
 The stickiness of the information about the advanced technique for the firm in question is therefore higher than it would be for a firm that already knows that basic information.
-(Recall that the stickiness of a unit of information is defined as the incremental expenditure required to transfer a unit of information to a specified site in a form usable by a specific information seeker.)
+(Recall that the stickiness of a unit of information to a specified site in a form usable by a specific information seeker.)